-Andy Boulton, Lead Guitarist for NWOBHM band Tokyo Blade talked to Just for the Record about the high’s and lows of being in the music biz…
+Andy Boulton, Lead Guitarist for NWOBHM band Tokyo Blade talks about the high’s and lows of being in the music biz…

 That being the high, what was the low ?
 ‘At the risk of being overdramatic and sounding like a pompous arse the cost has been very high both financially and personally and on more than one occasion I’ve questioned why the fuck I still continue to play guitar with Tokyo Blade !

 I think the biggest tragedy in our heyday was Vic Wright leaving the band to live in America just after our first US tour.
 We were on the verge of signing a major deal with WEA when he left and we never really recovered from that.
 Plus the fact that we were screwed for an awful lot of money forced Blade to fall apart’.

 Let’s go back to the beginning Andy.
 How did you get involved in playing music was there a defining moment when you said ‘I want to do that’?
 ‘I think if you’re a real musician then it’s in you somewhere.
 Your soul or spirit, it’s there from birth.
 My mother was a fantastic pianist and had an amazing ear.
 She could listen to something once and then play it perfectly, it’s definitely from her that I got my gift for music.
 I guess that something triggers inside you it must be DNA I guess, that sort of inner feeling to play music.

 If I had to name one defining moment that moment would be when I was about 12 year old.
 I was at a friends house and his elder brother had just bought the second Queen album, he put on the first track of the second side Ogre Battle and that was it for me, my journey to the dark side was underway!